Wildlander-mod/Support/Docs/EnemyDaedra.md

 *Weapons*
 Can have any Daedric varient of weapon in both 1h or 2h varients (Sword, Axe, Bow & arrows, Mace) and a shield for 1 handers.

-*Spells*
+* Caster varient Spell *
-Summon Flame, Frost and Storm Thrall - Summons a potent varient of each atronoch type.
+Summon Flame, Frost and Storm Thrall - Summons a potent varient of each atronoch type for 300 seconds.

 |Stat| Oberoth |  All others |
 |--|--|--|